 This plan can also protect the contract itself.
 Judges can overturn marital contracts if they believe it overly favors one spouse.
 By working on your property division plans now, you can create a fair division that benefits and protects you both while protecting all other provisions in your document.

 Our firm is here to help you create a sound, reasonable prenuptial agreement that benefits everyone involved.
-For a free consultation, call (702) 904-9898 today or contact us online.
+For a consultation, call (702) 904-9898 today or contact us online.